stemid/captiveportal/README.md

 First and foremost all traffic in a network must be routed through the server running this software stack.

-* IPtables
+* IPtables & ipset
 * Captiveportal portal web app
 * Associated tools must be setup here

 ## Portal web app

-All this is of course triggered by the portal application written in Python using Bottle.
+All this is works with the portal application written in Python3 using Bottle.

 1. A clients redirected HTTP traffic puts them in the portal webpage.
+2. Hijacked DNS ensures that all their HTTP requests end up on the portal server, also triggering wifi hotspot prompts on devices.
-2. They send a POST form to the /approve url.
+3. They send a POST form to the /approve url.
 This can be with user info, personal info, or simply an approve button for a EULA.
-3. The portal executes its plugins in the order that their config section appears in plugins.cfg.
+4. The portal executes its plugins in the order that their config section appears in plugins.cfg.
-4. Each plugin is passed the request object from Bottle which contains form values among other things.
+5. Each plugin is passed the request object from Bottle which contains form values among other things.

 ## IPtables